 Accepted participants will be expected to:

-- attend both days of the training weekend.
+- attend a 2 day online training weekend.

 - submit pertinent videos within a given period of time after the training.